 assets (always have an assets folder)

-Create an animated gif.
-The subject will be of your own choosing.
-You could animate objects, text, style in Photoshop, or use your camera and use a stop motion technique.
-Or you could use photographs and animate composited layers.
+Create 2 animated gifs.
+You can animate objects, text, style in Photoshop, or use your camera and use a stop motion technique.
+You can also use photographs and animate composited layers.

 Do not create an image over 800 x 800.
 If you bring in images that were taken at a higher resolution, Resize either through Bridge or in Photoshop > Image size

 If working with text, I recommend converting your text layers to either Shape or Raster.